taublast/MultiColumnsListView/README.md

 The project was created using a standart Xamarin.Forms Shell template, then adding custom controls inside.
 Microsoft.CSharp nuget was added for dynamic extensions but you can adapt to your hardcoded classes and remove it.

+## Known bugs

+Not the ListView bug, but the app one: list page content sometimes goes a bit behind the bottom navigation Tabbar, please tell me if you know how to fix this.
+This hapens randomly.
+The similar case was that on ios it went behind the NavBar but was fixed with a 'Shell.SetSetPaddingInsets(this, true);' might be somewhat similar to this, but related to the new buttom tabedbar..

 ## License